centrica-engineering/nucleus-docs/docs/components/ns-footer.md

 > Required links and information that need to be repeated on every page.

-> NOTE: This is the UI component for the footer - if you are looking for the footer with the correct links please use `nsx-footer`.
+> NOTE: This is the UI component for producing a customised footer.
+If you are looking for the default British Gas footer which contains the links please use `nsx-footer`.

 The last component on the page, this holds links and copyright notices that are legally required.
 It also holds information about the company.